fernandoapeguero/Fyyur/README.md

   ├── README.md
   ├── app.py *** the main driver of the app.
 Includes your SQLAlchemy models.
-                    "python app.py" to run after installing dependences ├── config.py *** Database URLs, CSRF generation, etc ├── error.log
+                    "python app.py" to run after installing dependences ├── models.py *** it cotains the models use for communicating with the database ├── config.py *** Database URLs, CSRF generation, etc ├── error.log
   ├── forms.py *** Your forms